 By the way, unlike CPP there is no complicated formula to determine your eligibility and payment amount.
 That’s because OAS benefits are paid for out of general tax revenues of the Government of Canada.
 You do not pay into it directly.
 In fact, you can receive OAS even if you’ve never worked or if you are still working.

-Simply put, you may qualify for a full OAS pension if you resided in Canada for at least 40 years after turning 18.
+Simply put, you may qualify for a full OAS pension if you resided in Canada for at least 40 years after turning 18 (when you turn 65).

 To be eligible for any OAS benefits you must: